 7. Make use of your first party data

 Never underestimate the power of existing brand knowledge.
 Those audience lists that you currently have sitting in your analytics account represent a whole orchard of low hanging fruit.
 Alert those customers to your upcoming sales with specific Black Friday remarketing ads.

 If you have over 1000 users on your list, you could also create a search campaign which purely targets this audience, bidding on ‘black friday deals’ related keywords, and broad keywords relating to your products.
 Refer back to point number three to ensure these ads are as effective as possible!

-This is the perfect time to try using a product which you haven’t used before.
+This is the perfect time to experiment with a product which you haven’t used before.
 Why not think about launching a YouTube campaign to drum up some excitement about your upcoming campaign?
 By overlaying shopping cards onto your YouTube ads you can even link your shopping feed directly to your video, giving consumers the ability to click straight through to your product page.

-And how about venturing further afield than Google? (yes, there are other platforms available!).
-According to Searchengineland, Amazon is now the third biggest digital ad seller in the US, making it well worth a look if you have an Ecommerce client.
+How about venturing further afield than Google? (yes, there are other platforms available!).
+According to Searchengineland, Amazon is now the third biggest digital ad seller in the US, making it well worth a look if you have an eCommerce client.
 And let’s not forget Bing, where you can often secure cheaper CPCs and higher click through rates due to less competition from other advertisers - certainly worth a try.